imann24/plan-together/README.md

 - [ ] Improve the rendering of the itinerary/standardize format
 - [ ] Support Setting an event date
 - [ ] Improve timezone logic
+- [ ] Look for a location services API, that can render image and metadata about a location
+- [ ] If form gets too long, add pagination